notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

 ## Play with the experiment
-Me being me, I [made a whole demo](https://metronomes.glitch.me/) to test and compare these approaches (duh).
-The setup of the experiment is that I built 3 kinds of metronomes (a really bad one using `setInterval` on the main thread, a less bad one using `setInterval` in a Worker, a perfect one using prescheduled Web Audio clock events).
-You can run them on your own, but if you only want the TL:DR, here it is.
+Me being me, I [made a whole demo](https://metronomes.glitch.me/) to test and compare these approaches.
+I built
+3 kinds of metronomes (a really bad one using `setInterval` on the main thread, a less bad one using `setInterval` in a Worker, a perfect one using prescheduled Web Audio clock events).
+You can run them on your own in that Glitch, but if you only want the results, here they are.

 ## The setup
-There are 3 metronomes, that tick 20 times, and after each click, there is a callback.
-In this callback, you make the audio click (except for the Web Audio scheduler metronome).
-The graphs below log the difference between the audio time of 2 clicks.
+There are 3 metronomes, that each tick 20 times, and after each click, a callback function is called.
+For the first 2 metronomes, in this callback you _also_ make the audio click (except for the Web Audio scheduler metronome, which makes the audio click on its own time).
+The graphs below log the difference between the `audioContext.currentTime` of successive clicks.

 ## 🤔 The unrealistic case
 This is when you're literally doing 0 work in between the clock ticks.
 It's never